bhpriyadarshini/HR_Analytics/README.md

 # HR_Analytics

-About - This projects aims to explore the Human Resources data to get insights such as overall employee, Attrition, Attrition rate, Average age of emplyoees, Average salaries and years of working in orgnization to improve emplyoee performance and reduce employee attrition, improve employee retention.
+About - This projects aims to explore the Human Resources data to get actionable insights such as overall employee, Attrition, Attrition rate, Average age of emplyoees, Average salaries and years of working in orgnization to improve emplyoee performance and reduce employee attrition, improve employee retention.

 Analytics -